upcProp3/USParlament/README.md

 (Miquel):
    - Now contains first draft of shared classes
    - Also a few classes for testing purposes (name starts with T)
-   - A few tests can be found on Main.java
+   - A few tests can be found on Main.java.